django-cms/django-cms/docs/advanced/permissions_reference.rst

 Permissions
 ###########

-In django-cms you can set two types of permissions:
+In django CMS you can set two types of permissions:

 1. View restrictions for restricting front-end view access to users
 2. Page permissions for allowing staff users to only have rights on certain sections of certain sites